 Mohan is a 20-year-old.
 He is lean and has an average height.
 His peers are fond of having muscular bodies.
 He, however, feels he is fit and fine until his friends mock about how he isn’t following the trend and wouldn’t get any girls if he stayed the same.

-In both cases above – body shaming is on severe affect to both the sexes.
+In both cases above – body shaming is on severe affect to both the genders.
 Women as well as men – both encounter body shaming.
 Reasons could be peers, trends, etc.

 Are you also ashamed of your body?
 Do you also feel you are single because you’re fat, bald, out of shape, dark etc?
 Here’s a change of perspective.